 There are also opportunities for people to connect in small and large group settings:

 Book Clubs: Our Afternoon Book Club meets on the last Wednesday of every month from 1-2:30 pm and the Evening Book Club gathers on the third Wednesday of every month from 6:30-8 pm in The Bride’s Room.
 Both groups read and discuss a variety of through-provoking, heart-felt and faith-themed books by best-selling authors like John Grisham, JoJo Moyes, Mitch Albom, John Boyne, Condoleeza Rice, Emily Griffin, and Marie Benedict.

 Dinner for Eight: A mix of members divvy up into small groups and have dinner every few months at some of the delicious restaurants in Gwinnett County (Duluth, Johns Creek and Suwanee).
 It’s a great time for breaking bread, conversation and getting to know others.

 Special Community Events: Every so often, we hold symposiums in our Sanctuary or Fellowship Hall that address issues that affect the community.
 In previous years, we’ve co-hosted a series of seminars with Gwinnett Medical Center entitled: The Ethics of Health Care; and workshops on Care Giving for People With Alzheimer’s.

 Theater & Theology: Throughout the year, Rev. Jody Andrade sends out an invitation to the congregation to join her for a trip to the movies or theater and afterwards, a local restaurant for discussion.
-Recent outings have been to see the plays Thurgood and In The Heights and the films True Story and Age of Adaline.
+Past outings have been to see the plays Thurgood and In The Heights and the films True Story and The Age of Adaline.